shmakes/hf-appreceive/README.md

-# hf-appreceive
+# hf-appreview
-Receive and evaluate applications submitted as HTML forms
+Evaluate applications submitted and accept or reject.
+Acceptance transforms the data into the proper format for the logistics database.